golfiros/CSVL/README.md

     cmake .
     make

-Then `libcsvl.so` will be built to the `lib/` directory, and all tests/examples will be in the `bin/` directory.
+Then `libcsvl.so` will be built to the `lib/` directory.
+Tests/examples will be in the root of their respective directories.

 Since this builds a shared library and I can't be bothered to `__declspec` things, for now the codebase is \*nix only.